moccalotto/kaosrpg/index.md

 GM determines the Target Number for each party.
 Both parties then roll d100.
 If one party beats the target number but the other does not, that party wins.
-Otherwise redo the test until exactly one party has a success.
+If it is a tie (i.e. both sides succeeded, or both sides failed), flip a coin to determine the winner.

-Note that the target number does not have to be the same for each party;
+> **Note**: The target number does not have to be the same for each party;
-You can pit the Strength of one character against the Agility of another - or you can pit one persons Perception against another persons Stealth.
+> You can pit the Strength of one character against the Agility of another -
+> or you can pit one persons Perception against another persons Stealth.

 **The 01-rule**:
+Whenever you roll a 01 on a roll, you always succeed, even if the test is *hard* or *opposed*.

+**The 100-rule**:
-A roll of 01 on the d100 is always a success.
+A roll of 100 on the d100 is always a failure, even if the test is *easy* or *opposed*.
-If you roll a 01 in an Opposed Test, you automatically win the test.
-If any of your rolls in a Hard Test is a 1, the Hard Test is a success.

 **The 95-rule**:
 No matter how high your skill score is or which circumstantial advantages you may have, your target number can never be higher than 95.

-**The 100-rule**:
-A roll of 100 on the d100 is always a failure.
-If you roll a 100 in an opposed test, you automatically fail the test.
-If you roll a 100 on the first roll of an Easy Test, the easy test fails.

 Combat
 ------